GabeScott/standard-works-vault/General Conference/1980 October - Families Can Be Eternal.md

 We genuinely welcome help, real help, from churches, schools, colleges, and universities, from thoughtful men and women of every race, creed, and culture who care about the family.
 But, as indicated earlier, if the supporting network of institutions does not function adequately, then we will do our part anyway.
 There is no lack of clarity in what the Lord has told us.
 We cannot shirk.
 He has placed the responsibility directly where it belongs, and he holds us accountable with regard to the duties of parents to teach their children correct principles and of the need to walk uprightly before the Lord—and there is no substitute for teaching our children by the eloquence of example.

-Oh, brothers and sisters, families can be forever!
-Do not let the lures of the moment draw you away from them!
-Divinity, eternity, and family—they go together, hand in hand, and so must we!
+Oh, brothers and sisters, *families can be forever!* Do not let the lures of the moment draw you away from them! *Divinity, eternity,* and *family*—they go together, hand in hand, and so must we!

 I bear you my solemn witness that God lives, that Jesus Christ lives, and that he is our Savior and Redeemer.
 I leave you my love and my blessings, in the name of Jesus Christ, amen.